 Best Speakers for EDM – Comparison Table

-5 Best Speakers for EDM
+Other Great Speakers for EDM

 2. Bose F1 Model Loudspeaker

 This particular set of speakers has an exclusive flexible array that can be configured into 4 unique shapes ( straight, C, J or reverse J) allowing you to choose the best possible combination for your edm music.
 It has bi-amplified design with 2 high output and class D amplifiers which helps to easily power the FLEX array and 12 inch LF drivers.
 This ensures that your edm music volume can be easily cranked up without any issues for distortion or clipping from this end.

 It has wide consistent coverage from an 8 driver mid/high line array giving you awesome deep bass sound every single time.
 It comes equipped with 2 input channels with independent volume controls and line level mic switch.
 This is one super awesome speaker that is designed and created to give you that edm music feel and thump.

 3. Focal: Alpha 50 Professional Monitoring Loudspeaker

 This particular set of speakers put the T in thump when it comes to edm music.
 It is a professional active 2 way edm speakers and comes in pairs.
 It has a unique compact design that is perfectly adapted for smaller studios.
 This is very ideal for situations where space is an issue and you want to conserve space and still get quality edm sound.
 It has a unique low directivity feature which means that it keeps the same sound throughout the room no matter the direction you are listening from.

 It comes equipped with adjustable bass and treble controls which gives you some control over the way you want your music to sound.
 It is a neutral sounding pair of speakers with no distortion or clipping and is ideal for critical monitoring and mixing.
 It is made from durable cabinet construction materials and vinyl and black paint finish which gives it that awesome look and feel.

-4. JBL LSR310S 10" Powered Studio Subwoofer
+4. JBL LSR310S 10″ Powered Studio Subwoofer

 Related: Here is an article I wrote on the best speakers for dance studio.